Saltwater Fishing

 Fillets exception:

-A fisherman who holds and is in possession of a valid recreational fishing license and can demonstrate to the department’s satisfaction use of a boat launch located south of U.S. Hwy 90 and that the fisherman has been actively on the water or at a remote camp that can be accessed only by water for two days or more may possess up to the possession limit of filleted red drum, spotted seatrout, and southern flounder.
+An angler who holds and is in possession of a valid recreational fishing license and can demonstrate to the department’s satisfaction use of a boat launch located south of U.S. Hwy 90 and that the angler has been actively on the water or at a remote camp that can be accessed only by water for two days or more may possess up to the possession limit of filleted red drum, spotted seatrout, and southern flounder.
 The filleted fish shall have sufficient skin remaining on the fillet to allow for identification of the species and shall be segregated by species into plastic bags or plastic containers that are marked by species to allow for easy identification, the date caught, and the name and license number of the person who took the fish.
-The spotted seatrout fillets shall be no less than 10 inches in length and the red drum fillets shall be no less than 14 inches in length.
 The fish shall be in possession only of the person who took the fish.
-However, no fisherman shall be actively fishing or engaged in fishing while in possession of more than the daily take limit.
+However, no angler shall be actively fishing or engaged in fishing while in possession of more than the daily take limit.

-Required Onboard Gear for Fishing in Gulf of Mexico Federal Waters
+Required Onboard Gear for Fishing in Gulf of America Federal Waters

 Louisiana state waters extend 9 nautical miles (10.357 statute miles or 3 marine leagues) seaward from the nearest land, but in some cases extend further.
 The EEZ is described as waters that extend seaward from that point out to 200 miles from the coast.

-Recreational anglers onboard a vessel to fish for or possess Gulf reef fish in the Gulf of Mexico EEZ must possess onboard and use the required gear as specified below.
+Recreational anglers onboard a vessel to fish for or possess Gulf reef fish in the Gulf of America EEZ must possess onboard and use the required gear as specified below.
 These devices are required because they reduce mortality on released fish.
-For more information on safely releasing fish, visit www.wlf.la.gov/page/best-fishing-practices.
+For more information on safely releasing fish, visit the Louisiana Department of Wildlife and Fisheries best fishing practices page.

 Non-stainless Steel Circle Hooks